 The difference between accuracy and precision when measuring solar radiation

 Accuracy and precision are often considered synonyms.
-Today, with the development of high tech equipment and measuring devices, metrology has differentiates the two.
+Today, with the development of high tech equipment and measuring devices, metrology has differentiated the two.

 - Accuracy: indicates how a given measurement is close to the real value.